Chernobyl & Transnistria Ultra Budget New Year Tour

 Arrival at your own leisure to Kiev, check into our centrally located accommodation.

-Group drinks and dinner at the legendary Hospital Bar, a Kiev favourite known as one of the top 25 places to drink in before you die.
+We’ll then meet up at the hotel for group drinks and dinner at the legendary Hospital Bar, a Kiev favourite known as one of the top 25 places to drink in before you die.
 Here we’ll enjoy some medically themed, entertaining shots featuring a fair bit of fire and syringes full of vodka!

 Overnight in hotel.